Agricultural Exemption Legal Services

 These qualifying factors typically include:

-Demonstrating that the land is actively being used for farming or ranching.
+- Active Agricultural Use: Demonstrating that the land is actively being used for farming or ranching.

-Utilizing and adhering to environmentally friendly practices.
+- Compliance with Agricultural Best Management Practices: Utilizing and adhering to environmentally friendly practices.

-Submitting the necessary forms and documentations to the appropriate governing agencies.
+- Filing Required Documentation: Submitting the necessary forms and documentations to the appropriate governing agencies.

 While there are state-level exemptions, many local governments have added additional rules and regulations that may impact agricultural property taxes.
 Meeting with our team here at LumaLex Law will ensure that you understand every aspect of the agricultural exemptions available to you and your emerging business.